-Recommendation 8.1 Saving the result of a time-consuming analysis before trying to use it in different settings may be a good idea.
+Recommendation 8.1 Saving the result of a time-consuming analysis before trying to use it in different settings is usually a good idea.

 Beware that all the existing projects are deleted, even if an error occurs when reading the file.
-We strongly recommend you save the existing projects before loading another project file.
+We strongly recommend you to save the existing projects before loading another project file.

-Special Cases Options -help, -verbose, -debug (and their corresponding counterpart) as well as -quiet and -unicode are not saved on disk.
+Special Cases Options -help, -verbose, -debug(and their corresponding counterpart) as well as -quietand -unicodeare not saved on disk.